For Employees & Individuals — Your Path Back to Work

 The sooner you contact me, the sooner you can begin the process and get back to work.
 I am available for same-day consultations and virtual evaluations.

-Paul Collette, MS, LADC, DOT SAP Licensed in CT & MA Same-Day Response
+Paul Collette, MS, LADC, DOT SAP Licensed in CT, MA & VT Same-Day Response

 COMPASS RECOVERY & COUNSELING, LLC